luotingzhuang/maskedSeg/README.md

   - The file format will be `{pid}.npz`, containing:
     - **First array** – The average segmentation result across n masked samples.
     - **Second array** – The standard deviation.
+  - The segmentation results are saved in RAS orientation.

 ### Other Lung Segmentation Tools
 - [TotalSegmentator](https://github.com/wasserth/TotalSegmentator)